Criminals infiltrating Africa’s booming mobile money industry – INTERPOL

 Click to read all about coronavirus →

+INTERPOL says organised crime groups are exploiting Africa’s billion-dollar mobile money industry, a trend only set to increase as the service is rolled out across the continent.

-The ‘Mobile money and organised crime in Africa’ report, authored by the international police organisation, INTERPOL, presented an overview of the criminal exploitation of mobile money services.
+The ‘Mobile money and organized crime in Africa’ report, authored by the international police organisation, presented an overview of the criminal exploitation of mobile money services.

 This included fraud, money laundering, extortion, human trafficking and people smuggling, the illegal wildlife trade and terrorism.